 Figure 1.
 Examples of overdraw with common plotting techniques implemented in our tool. (a) The default point encoding with opaque circles filled by class color and a thin white stroke. (b) The open circle encoding with a thick stroke colored by class and no fill. (c) The alpha blending encoding with slightly transparent fill colors. (d) The color blending encoding using the "darken" mode where overlapping points causes colors to get darker. (e) The first animation frame from highlighting the red class using the normal encoding.
-When a class is first highlighted, all points belonging to that class are brought to the front and non-highlighting the red class.
+When a class is first highlighted, all points belonging to that class are brought to the front and non-highlighted points are drawn in grey. (f) A snapshot of the animation after highlighting the red class.
 Several of the grey points have now been redrawn, covering some of the red points from before.